 To learn more, visit Adding email subscriptions to your blog.

 If you're sending your MailChimp newsletter from an email address using a Squarespace Domain, MailChimp recommends setting up your own DKIM and SPF authentication.
-If you skip this step, your email campaigns might be more likely to arrive in spam or junk folders.
+If you skip this step, your email campaigns are more likely to be marked as spam.

 To authenticate your domain, open Advanced DNS Settings and create a new CNAME and TXT record:

 - CNAME - Set Host as "k1._domainkey" and Data as "dkim.mcsv.net" (Don't use MailChimp's recommended CNAME, k1._domainkey.yoursite.com, as the authentication will fail).